 This concept of poverty has dominated official policy in Western Europe and the United States since the turn of the century.
 Its attraction lies in its apparently objective, scientifically derived assessment of the nutritional levels necessary to keep the body physically healthy.
-For example, the food equivalent of aproximately 3000 calories per day is considered necessary for the average adult.
-In 1978, the British government estimated that a man and a woman could satisfy their basic requirements on £25.15 per week.
-By 1983 the figure was £41.70.
+For example, the food equivalent of approximately 3000 calories per day is considered necessary for the average adult.
+In 1989, the British government estimated that a man with a wife and two children could satisfy their basic requirements on £61.93, based on their entitlement to unemployment and child benefit.
+Had this amount kept pace with inflation over the past decade, their entitlement should have been £111.95, so the British poor are worse off now than in 1979.